 “Imagine if this live data was available 24/7 in your hand?
 It would help farmers to make better decisions and act on them more quickly.”

-A current participant in the 2016 Australian Grain Farm Leaders Program, Luke is investigating leadership opportunities in the industry.
-He is keen to lead and bring together famers and supporting industries in Central Queensland to drive research projects that don’t fit the scope of work undertaken by other research departments.
+A previous participant in the 2016 Australian Grain Farm Leaders Program, Luke investigated leadership opportunities in the industry for his scholarship.
+He was keen to lead and bring together farmers and supporting industries in Central Queensland to drive research projects that don’t fit the scope of work undertaken by other research departments.

 Acknowledging the impact Australian farmers have had on the face of global agricultural production over many generations, he is keen to ensure that Australian farmers remain at the forefront by continuing to invest in agricultural technologies.
 Luke also wants to ensure that adoption rates for new technologies, such as drones, for example, are not limited due to lack of education or awareness about these new developments.

-Luke will travel to the USA, Argentina, Brazil, China and New Zealand to see precision agriculture, intensive farming and the challenges surrounding the need for production gains in action.
+Luke will travelled to the USA, Argentina, Brazil, China and New Zealand to see precision agriculture, intensive farming and the challenges surrounding the need for production gains in action.